Collective Shout: Rap music

-From 2013 to 2014, Collective Shout lobbied to have three American rappers' Australian visa revoked: Eminem, Snoop Dogg, and Tyler the Creator.
+From 2013 to 2014, Collective Shout lobbied to have three American rappers' Australian visas revoked: Eminem, Snoop Dogg, and Tyler, the Creator.
 Collective Shout argued that welcoming these artists to perform in Australia undermined Australia's efforts to curb violence against women.

-Collective Shout's effort to revoke Tyler the Creator's visa was supported by MP Alex Hawke.
-One member of Collective Shout reported Tyler, the Creator to the police "on grounds of verbal abuse".
+Collective Shout's effort to revoke Tyler, the Creator's visa was supported by MP Alex Hawke.
+In June 2013, Collective Shout member Talithia Stone tweeted her disapproval of Tyler and intent to protest a promotional event of his, which prompted Tyler to insult Stone during a concert, for which she reported him to the police "on grounds of verbal abuse".
 On 27 July 2015, Tyler tweeted that he was "banned from Australia", however, his touring company stated that, while the government had "raised issues" with his visa application, they had not refused it.
 His tours to Australia were, however, reportedly cancelled in 2015 as a result of Collective Shout's campaign.

 Video games

 In 2014, Collective Shout protested the video game Grand Theft Auto V ("GTA V").
 They described GTA V as a "video game that encourages players to brutally murder women for entertainment".
 The game was banned from Target and Kmart retail chains in Australia that year, for which the group claimed responsibility.
 In response to this campaign, an anonymous Internet troll posting on 4chan (Note: According to The Sydney Morning Herald, the individual who impersonated Roper was Joshua Ryne Goldberg.) claimed responsibility for impersonating one of the group's leaders online.

-In 2018, Collective Shout promoted a petition to ban the sale of Detroit: Become Human in Australia, a game which they said contained themes of "child abuse and violence against women".
-The game contained a scene of an abusive father beating his daughter to death.
+In 2018, Collective Shout promoted a petition to ban the sale of Detroit: Become Human in Australia, a game which they said contains themes of "child abuse and violence against women".
+The game contains a scene where the player character is tasked with stopping an abusive father from beating his daughter to death.

 Writing for Rock Paper Shotgun, Edwin Evans-Thirlwell assessed that Collective Shout opposed games that depict violence against women out of concern that such media increases the incidence of real-world violence:

 Collective Shout have long called for the banning or delisting of games they regard as violently sexist, exploitative and abusive, as part of a wider campaign against the sexualisation and objectification of women in media.
 Much of their campaign is based on the argument that there is a causal relationship between such representations and real-life abuse.